 I wrote thousands of words in response to Andrew’s post which maybe I’ll share at some point in the future.
 But the overall logic of my response is equivalent to the way we think about Type I and Type II error.
 In essence, it’s impossible to select a single decision rule about the involvement of commercial interests in open education that will be “acceptable” (by whatever metric you care to use) in all cases where it will need to be applied.
 Therefore, you need to consider the two types of errors that might result from potential decision rules and decide which type of error you are most comfortable making.

-- Decision rules that preclude commercial interests from being involved in OER will ensure that no company ever profits from OER created by volunteers and nonprofits, but will also ensure that no company ever contributes, improves, or provides support for OER.
+- Decision rules that preclude commercial interests from working with your OER (i.e., using NC) will ensure that no company ever profits from your OER, but will also ensure that no company ever contributes to, improves, or provides support for others using your OER.

-- Decision rules that allow commercial interests to be involved in OER create the possibility that a company will contribute, improve, or provide support for OER, but also create the possibility that a company will profit from OER created by volunteers and nonprofits.
+- Decision rules that allow commercial interests to work with your OER (i.e., avoiding NC) create the possibility that a company will contribute to, improve, or provide support for your OER, but also create the possibility that a company will profit from your OER.

 Where do you land?